 Physio tape, also known as kinesiology tape or sports therapy tape, is a flexible adhesive tape designed to support muscles and joints without limiting movement.
-It is commonly used by physiotherapists, athletes, and fitness enthusiasts to help reduce pain, improve circulation, support injured muscles, and enhance recovery.
+It's commonly used in clinical physiotherapy to help reduce pain, improve circulation, support injured muscles, and enhance recovery.

 Physio tape works by gently lifting the skin away from the underlying muscles and tissues.
 This lifting effect may help:

 Unlike rigid athletic tape, kinesiology tape stretches and moves with your body.
-This allows you to maintain a full range of motion while still receiving support.
+This allows you to maintain a full range of motion while still receiving support, which is exactly what most active Vancouverites need, whether you're training for the Sun Run or just commuting by bike in the rain.

 1. Pain Relief

-One of the main reasons people use physio tape is for muscle pain relief.
+One of the main reasons people ask what does physio tape do is because they're looking for drug-free pain relief.
 The tape may help reduce discomfort caused by:

 2. Muscle Support